Learn Python with Talk Python's 270 hours of courses

 36:39 Michael Kennedy: You're going to need one of those longer full vans that holds 15 people.

 36:43 Peter Wang: I may need a 15-person van, but I could probably fit them in the 15-person van.
 You know, Matplotlib, which everybody relies on, is just a few people, maybe part-time.
 There's not one whole FTE on it even.
-There's projects like Jupiter that are very large, but also underfunded, and there's projects that are small underfunded.
+There's projects like Jupyter that are very large, but also underfunded, and there's projects that are small underfunded.
 Yes, it's exceptionally tragic.
 It's exceptionally tragic.

 37:07 Michael Kennedy: I think with part of the tragedy to me is if it really took a thousand people to make matplotlib, 600 people to make Flask, maybe the community can't contribute back enough to pay those thousand engineers full-time.
 But like you said, it's like a van full of people or it's my small car full of people for Flask and Click, and all those things.
 The people in companies that use Flask make so much money and depend so heavily upon it, they could easily pay those three, four, five people to be full-time on that and be doing really well, but they don't.
 It's not even asking very much of them, which is what's crazy.